Eliot-Roxbergh/notes_pinephone/README.md

 **Why Pinephone?**

 - It should work as a phone (calls, sms, mms).
 Also internet, wifi, and a poor camera.
-Maybe even GPS works.
+Maybe even GPS works (no promises!).

 - Regular free software, such as GNU/Linux on a phone.
 Easy to use with the same programs as on desktop Linux.
 You are root and have full control.
 Easy to script and customize (if you have time), make changes and push patches upstream.
 Regular features, such as full disk encryption is available.